-You have an email list for poetry news.
-When and why did you begin that?
+You have an email list for poetry news?

 When did you come to Vancouver?

-‘In the 70’s I spent more than six months in Britain and Europe.
-In ’07-’08 my partner and I spent six months in Buenos Aires.
+‘In the 70s I was more than six months in Britain and Europe.
+In 07-08 my partner and I spent six months in Buenos Aires.
 I have almost 150 poems about Argentina.
 That’s my largest collection on one theme.’

 ‘Personal?
 I had a long and satisfactory career as a dental hygienist.’

-At the July 27 meeting of Surrey Muse, Franci will present a selection from her published poems.
+At the November 28 Surrey Muse event, Franci Louann will present a selection from her recent poems.